lavlesh20214262671/PDF-to-Excel-Extractor/README.md

 ## Features

-- Upload PDF files via drag-and-drop or file selection.
+-  PDF Upload  files via drag-and-drop or file selection.
-- Extract tables from PDFs using `pdf-parse` and `tesseract.js`.
+- Extract tables from PDFs using regex.
 - Download extracted data as an Excel file.
 - Uses MongoDB for storing extracted data.
-- Dark Mode support for better user experience.

 ## Tech Stack